ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 But we almost there.
 We learned, that in imported by `grunt.loadTasks` files we can use any Grunt instance methods.
 They are available on `grunt` and `this` instances.

 Among many, there is a precious `[grunt.config](http://gruntjs.com/api/grunt.config#grunt.config)` method.
 It allows to set a value in an existing Grunt config.
-The main one, wich we initialized in our Gruntfile, remember?
+The main one, which we initialized in our Gruntfile, remember?

 But what's important, that way we also can define tasks configurations.
 Exactly what we needed!